jfree/jfreechart/README.md

     <dependency>
         <groupId>org.jfree</groupId>
         <artifactId>jfreechart</artifactId>
-        <version>1.5.1</version>
+        <version>1.5.2</version>
     </dependency>

 Building JFreeChart
 -------------------
-You can build JFreeChart using Maven.
+You can build JFreeChart using Maven with the following command (issued from the root directory of the project):

+    mvn clean verify

 The build requires JDK 8 or later.

-#### Maven
-Using Maven you can build JFreeChart using the following command (issued from the root directory of the project):

-    mvn clean verify

 Demos
 -----